okami101/vuetify-admin/packages/docs/guide/laravel.md

 # Laravel

-For Laravel case, we will use official [Vtec Laravel Crud](https://github.com/okami101/vtec-laravel-crud) which will heavily facilitates Vtec Admin integration.
+This guide is a demonstration of official [Vtec Laravel Crud](https://github.com/okami101/vtec-laravel-crud) which heavily facilitates Vtec Admin integration within existing real backend.

 :::warning REQUIREMENTS

 * You must have at least PHP 7.4 (required by spatie media library package).
 * [Laravel installer](https://laravel.com/docs#installing-laravel).
 * [Vue CLI](https://cli.vuejs.org/guide/installation.html).
 * Should be installed on fresh laravel 7 installation.
+* Docker with compose as option.

 :::

 ## Installation

-Simply init your project by this simple 3 steps :
+Simply init your project by this simple steps :

 ```bash
 laravel new my-brand-new-project && cd my-brand-new-project